aminblm/hackathonhut/README.md

 ## Dashboards
 ### Goals
 ### Challenges
+- [Contribute Everyday to the Hut](https://github.com/flambok/hackathonhut) : A challenge of contributing everyday to the hut.
+- [Participate Every Weekend to European Hackathons](https://hackevents.co/hackathons/europe) : A challenge to participate every weekend to European Hackathons.
 ## National and International Events
 ### Competitions / Contests
 ### Events
+- [Event Brite](https://www.eventbrite.com/) : A platform that displays all the events around the world.
 ### Hackathons
+- [Hack Events](https://hackevents.co/hackathons/) : A platform that displays all the hackathons around the glob.
 ## Making Money
 ### Clever ways to make money
 ### Investments